-Here is a sample from the introduction of my latest book coming soon –
+Here is a sample from the introduction of my latest book available Dec 12, 2017 –

 The purpose of this book is to help you learn to use your moral agency effectively in difficult situations by applying the decision-making skills of a fighter pilot to your life.